jdiejim/pokedex-blog/README.md

 ```

-First remove the logo.svg file since we are no longer going to use it.
+First, remove the logo.svg file since we are no longer going to use it.

 ```